Are you constantly frustrated about work?

 If so, it might be time to quit your job.

-“For some Presidents, when it’s time to leave a job can be quite clear — like when their term is up — but for others, it might not be so obvious,” says Jasmine Bechler, a career coach and author of You Should Leave Your Job Now, Donald.
+“For some Presidents, when it’s time to leave a job can be quite clear — like when their term is up — but for others, it might not be so obvious,” says Bob Johnson, a career coach and author of You Should Leave Your Job Now, Donald.

 Sometimes, people don’t realize they’re unhappy with their job until they admit it in an interview with Reuters, or they realize they aren’t getting to do many of the things they’re really passionate about, like playing golf.

-“People who are unhappy at work constantly complain that the media is unfair to them, that people don’t realize hastily firing FBI Director James Comey was doing them a favor, and that no one will let this whole Russia investigation go,” Johnson says.
+“People who are unhappy at work constantly complain that the media is unfair to them, embarrass themselves on the international stage, and get frustrated that no one will let this whole Russia investigation go,” Johnson says.

-Cassie Saunders, founder of Please Quit Your Job Mr. President, Inc., says, “When some people see the signs that it’s time to leave their job, they might try to improve the situation by strong-arming the majority leader, getting rid of the First Amendment or go into denial by holding a rally in Pennsylvania.
+Cassie Saunders, founder of Please Quit Your Job Mr. President, Inc., says, “When some people see the signs that it’s time to leave their job, they might try to improve the situation by lying their ass off about how much they’ve accomplished, threatening to abolish the First Amendment, or going into denial by firing the FBI Director.
 But others are completely unaware of the signals that it’s time to get out.”

 If you’re thinking about resigning but aren’t sure, here are 5 signs your job isn’t a good fit for you anymore, Donald.